LoamNet/net.loam.bubbles/README.md

 # Bubbles
-A chill game about collecting bubbles with lines!
-Designed to both explore new Unity features and the webGL + mobile development process, this is a donation-based free to play game!
+A zen puzzle game about collecting bubbles with a few lines as possible.
+This game is free, and the source is available.
+This represents a more experimental, donation based project!

+Platforms:
+- Web
+- Android
+- Desktop